skyvers/skyve-dev-guide/_pages/documents.md

   	</expression>
 </condition>
 ```
-_Although available to client-side views, conditions can take advantage of strongly typed compiled code._
+_Although available to client-side views, conditions can take advantage of strongly typed compiled code or validated expressions._

-_Condition declaration_
+#### Condition declaration

-Conditions become methods of the generated document *Impl* classes.
+Conditions become methods of the generated document classes.
 The code within the condition declaration is placed verbatim in the
-method allowing condition methods to be used in developer server-side
+method, allowing condition methods to be used in developer server-side
-code (including *Bizlet* code).
+code (e.g. *Bizlet* or *Extension* code).

-For each condition declaration Skyve generates pairs of condition
+For each condition declaration, Skyve generates pairs of condition
 methods (both positive and negative methods are generated).

 ```java